 Tenants and visitors have the right to reasonably expect a safe environment.
 Such expectations can include:

-Contact Burg Simpson today and receive a free, no-obligation consultation about your case from our experienced personal injury attorneys.
+Contact Burg Simpson today and receive a free, no-obligation consultation about your case from our experienced premise liability attorneys.

-CONTACT A DENVER INJURY ATTORNEY AT BURG SIMPSON TODAY
+CONTACT A DENVER PREMISES LIABILITY ATTORNEY AT BURG SIMPSON TODAY

 Once we take your case, rest assured that we will devote the necessary time, expertise, and energy to recover the compensation you and your family deserve.
-A Denver injury lawyer at Burg Simpson has the resources and experience to fight for you, whether that means a settlement or litigation.
+Whether you need a slip and fall accident attorney or another form of personal injury assistance, Burg Simpson has the resources and experience to fight for you, whether that means a settlement or litigation.
+Burg Simpson has the resources and experience to fight for you, whether that means a settlement or litigation.
 Call Burg Simpson today at 303-792-5595 or fill out our FREE Evaluation Form here to find out how we can help.